Grand-Axe/Awesome-City/Readme.md

-DO NOT ALTER OR REMOVE COPYRIGHT NOTICES OR THIS HEADER.
+<sub>DO NOT ALTER OR REMOVE COPYRIGHT NOTICES OR THIS HEADER.</sub>

-Copyright (c) 2019 Asame Imoni Obiomah.
-All rights reserved.
+<sub>Copyright (c) 2019 Asame Imoni Obiomah.
+All rights reserved.</sub>

-Artificial intelligence ethics is of existential importance.
+<sub>Artificial intelligence ethics is of existential importance.</sub>
-The licensing model of Awesome City enforces adherence to a strict ethical code.
+<sub>The licensing model of LushCoin enforces adherence to a strict ethical code.</sub>

-The contents of this file are subject to the terms of both the GNU General Public License Version 2 only ("GPL") and Inverse license (collectively, the "License").
+<sub>The contents of this file are subject to the terms of both the GNU
+General Public License Version 2 only ("GPL") and Inverse license (collectively, the "License").
 You may not use this file except in compliance with the License.
 You can obtain a copy of the License at LICENSE.txt.
-See the License for the specific language governing permissions and limitations under the License.
+See the License for the specific language governing permissions and limitations under the License.</sub>

-When distributing the software, include this License Header Notice in each file and include the License file at LICENSE.txt.
+<sub>When distributing the software, include this License Header Notice in each
+file and include the License file at LICENSE.txt.</sub>

 # Awesome City ... change the world